Close

 Can stress cause a cat to pee blood?

-Yes, stress can trigger feline idiopathic cystitis, a common type of feline lower urinary tract disease in which inflammation occurs without infection.
-This condition often causes blood in the urine and may come and go on its own.
+Yes, stress can trigger feline idiopathic cystitis, a common form of FLUTD where inflammation occurs without infection.
+It often causes blood in the urine and may come and go.
 Cats living indoors or experiencing recent changes in their environment are especially prone to it.

 What kinds of tests help diagnose the cause of blood in a cat’s urine?

 Your vet may recommend a urinalysis, bloodwork, and imaging like X-rays or an ultrasound.
-These help identify infections, stones, blockages, or other causes of bleeding in the urinary tract.
+These tests help identify infections, stones, blockages, or other causes of bleeding.

 Can diet help prevent future urinary issues in my cat?